SamuelSwartzberg/flashcardifying_text_temp/inf.md

 snap stores most of its stuff in /snap. snaps are stored in /snap/<snapname>
-snaps variable data (such as log files) are stored in /var/snap snap has a second linux file system in /snap/core, which it mounts in specific places at runtime
+snaps variable data (such as log files) are stored in /var/snap snap has a second linux file system in /snap/core, which it mounts in specific places at runtime. snaps are pacakged by snapcraft.